Zapit-Optostim/zapit-tcp-bridge/MATLAB/README.md

 # Zapit TCP/IP comms demo

 ## Before you start
 1. The MATLAB folder from this repo must be in the MATLAB path on the client PC.
+DO NOT "ADD WITH SUB-FOLDERS"!!
 2. You should have started Zapit with the "tcpServer" "enable" setting being "true" in the YML settings file.

 ## Available commands